 Alexey Leonov (on the right) with Anton Shkaplerov

-The Soviet born Alexey Leonov was the first person to perform a spacewalk or more formally an Extravehicular activity (EVA) during the Voskhod 2 mission.
-Actually, his spacewalk was scheduled to be taken place during the Voskhod 1 mission, but was cancelled and was scheduled a year later.
+The Soviet-born Alexey Leonov was the first person to perform a spacewalk or more formally an Extravehicular activity (EVA) during the Voskhod 2 mission.
+Actually, his spacewalk was scheduled to be taken place during the Voskhod 1 mission, but was canceled and was scheduled a year later.

 During this historic event, a severe malfunction in Leonov’s spacesuit almost caused his life.
-Due to a minor defect, his pressurized suit began to inflate during his space walk.
-The inflation quickly escalated to the levels that he couldn’t even re-enter the spacecraft.
+Due to a minor defect, his pressurized suit began to inflate during his spacewalk.
+The inflation quickly escalated to high levels and he couldn’t even re-enter the spacecraft.
 To gain flexibility, he released a valve of his suit to release the pressure to bleed off, but this resulted in a quick loss of oxygen, which nearly killed him.

 9. Pete Conrad

 Charles “Pete” Conrad Jr., was one of the highly respected American astronauts in the world.
-He was an American NASA astronaut, naval officer and aviator, test pilot, and during the Apollo 12 mission, he became the third man to walk on the Moon.
+He was an American NASA astronaut, naval officer, and test pilot.
+During the Apollo 12 mission, he became the third man to walk on the Moon.
 He joined NASA as a part of a special group called New Nine in 1962.

 8. Chris Hadfield

-Chris Hadfield is one of the prominent Canadian astronauts, who became the first national to perform a space walk.
+Chris Hadfield is one of the prominent Canadian astronauts, who performed a spacewalk.
 Born and raised on a farm in southern Ontario, Hatfield’s biggest inspiration while growing up was watching the Apollo 11 landing on his T.V set.
-After graduation, he joined national Armed Forces, and was eventually accepted into the Canadian astronaut program in 1992.
+After graduation, he joined national Armed Forces and was eventually accepted into the Canadian astronaut program in 1992.

 In 2013, during his third and last expedition to ISS, as a commander of the mission, Hadfield was responsible for various important tasks.
 During this mission, he captured various space images and posted on different social media platforms which earned him a great deal of popularity from around the world.